 A damp cloth can take care of a recent spill, but sometimes, other methods are needed to remove stains inside the microwave, especially since food buildup and spillover debris can lengthen cooking times and may even damage the oven.
 This guide will explain how to clean a microwave in just a few minutes using common household supplies.

 After you have run the microwave, use a soft cloth or a sponge to wipe away the cleanser and remaining residue.
+Make sure to get into all the crevices where food and debris can build up.

 Tip: You can also use an ammonia-free glass cleaner or diluted dish soap and a sponge for cleaning the microwave oven cabinet and exterior.